Jan 9, 2026

 Tag & Track (PTZ Tracking)

-AI Person / Vehicle Detection
+AI Person & Vehicle Detection

-AI Fire and Smoke Detection
+AI Fire & Smoke Detection

-Automatically measuring visitor numbers and congestion levels.
+Automatically measuring the number of visitors and congestion status.

 Heatmap